-On August 29, 2018, ThinkData Works CEO and co-founder Bryan Smith led a talk at Communitech in Waterloo, Ontario, about "Data-First" companies - organizations that invest in data first and foremost - and how they're changing the business landscape.
+On August 29, 2018, ThinkData Works CEO Bryan Smith led a talk at Communitech in Waterloo about "Data-First" companies.
+The organizations that invest in data first and foremost - and are changing the business landscape.
 Apple had famously reached a trillion dollar valuation on August 2, 2018, and Smith predicted that Amazon wasn't far behind.
-The race to a trillion, he said, mimics the 4 minute mile: as soon as one person breaks it, we're going to see a lot of other companies start breaking it.
+The race to a trillion mimics the 4 minute mile: as soon as one person breaks it, we're going to see a lot of other companies start breaking it.

 Six days later, Amazon hit that mark.

 But it's not just mega-corporations who will benefit from being data-first; there are countless opportunities for data to play a role in increasing value for businesses and customers alike.

 Whether you're just starting to develop your data capabilities or they've been your focus for years, becoming a data-first company is about more than infrastructure.